 MAKING OF AMERICA (MOA) is a digital library of primary sources in American social history primarily from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.
 The book collection currently contains approximately 8,500 books with 19th century imprints.

 Now over fifty years old, this publication, the official journal of the American Studies Association, publishes essays on American culture as well as reviews of books, exhibitions and films of interest to American Studies scholars.

-A consortium of academic presses publishing over sixty journals (with at least the current issue of each on-line) You can access back issues of these journals via the Online Databases at Healey Library
+This consortium of academic presses publishes more than 60 journals (with at least the current issue of each online).
+You can access back issues of these journals via the Online Databases at Healey Library

 JOURNAL OF ASIAN AMERICAN STUDIES

 The official publication of the Association for Asian American Studies, the Journal of Asian American Studies (JAAS) explores all aspects of Asian American experiences.

 49th PARALLEL: AN INTERDISCIPLINARY JOURNAL OF NORTH AMERICAN STUDIES

 This quarterly electronic journal is run by postgraduate students in the Department of American and Canadian Studies at the University of Birmingham (UK), and 49th Parallel aims to promote the work of postgraduates alongside that of more established scholars.

 IMAGES: AN ONLINE JOURNAL OF POPULAR CULTURE AND FILM